andrescv/jupiter/README.md

 ### Other great simulators

-* [Venus](https://github.com/ThaumicMekanism/venusbackend): Berkeley's Web-based simulator originally developed by @kvakil and then updated and improved by @ThaumicMekanism.
+* [Venus](https://github.com/ThaumicMekanism/venusbackend): Berkeley's Web-based simulator originally developed by [@kvakil](https://github.com/kvakil) and then updated and improved by [@ThaumicMekanism](https://github.com/ThaumicMekanism).

-* [RARS](https://github.com/TheThirdOne/rars): RISC-V Assembler and Runtime Simulator (RARS), based on the originally MARS simulator, but refactored for the RISC-V architecture by @TheThirdOne.
+* [RARS](https://github.com/TheThirdOne/rars): RISC-V Assembler and Runtime Simulator (RARS), based on the originally MARS simulator, but refactored for the RISC-V architecture by [@TheThirdOne](https://github.com/TheThirdOne).

-* [Ripes](https://github.com/mortbopet/Ripes): A graphical 5-stage RISC-V pipeline simulator & assembly editor developed by @mortbopet
+* [Ripes](https://github.com/mortbopet/Ripes): A graphical 5-stage RISC-V pipeline simulator & assembly editor developed by [@mortbopet](https://github.com/mortbopet).

 * [Spike](https://github.com/riscv/riscv-isa-sim): The original RISC-V ISA simulator that implements a functional model of one or more RISC-V harts.